 This month, I was inspired by a pin from Playing Perfect that had a roundup of 73 Korean Recipes.
 In this roundup, there was a link to a Korean seafood pancake, which caught my interest.
 But before I had a chance to make a seafood pancake, my youngest daughter got to the shrimp I intended to use and made shrimp vegetable appetizers….wah, wah, waaaahh.
 So that began my internet search for Korean pancakes and to my surprise there are a TON of Korean pancake variations!
 Some use rice flour, a Korean pancake mix, plain AP flour, eggs, no eggs, seafood, and everything in between!
 The recipe below is a combination of various recipes and my twist on the green onion Korean pancake (pajeon).

-Savory Vegetable Pancakes Recipe (Makes 2 large 10″ pancakes)
+Savory Vegetable Pancakes Recipe or Yachaejeon

-For this recipe, keep in mind that this isn’t a typical fluffy breakfast pancake.
-It’s more of a thin dense and chewy type of pancake.
-Also, you don’t have to be exact in each particular vegetable measurements or even use the same vegetables.
+Keep in mind that this isn’t a typical fluffy breakfast pancake.
+It’s more of a thin dense and chewy type of pancake that’s full of vegetables.
+The great thing about vegetable pancakes is that you don’t have to be exact in each particular vegetable measurements or even use the same vegetables.
 You can totally mix things up and make your own savory vegetable pancakes by using what you have in your fridge and what your family likes.
-The main thing I’ve learned from trying several vegetable only Korean pancake recipes is to make sure there are A LOT more vegetables than batter and use enough oil to ensure a crispy outside.

 - Mix together flour, garlic powder, salt, eggs, and cold water in a large bowl.